Interstate 5 in California: San Diego County

 I-5 begins at the San Ysidro Port of Entry from Mexico in the San Ysidro neighborhood of San Diego.
 Immediately after the border, I-805 splits off to the northeast and serves as a bypass of I-5 that avoids downtown San Diego.
 I-5 itself continues northwest and meets the western end of SR 905, a route that connects with the Otay Mesa border crossing.
 I-5 then continues northward and joins the southern end of SR 75, a highway connecting to Coronado via the Silver Strand.
 I-5 then enters Chula Vista, briefly leaving the San Diego city limits.
 It continues along the east side of San Diego Bay where it intersects with SR 54 and enters National City.
 From there, I-5 veers around Naval Base San Diego and reenters the city limits of San Diego.
-I-5 subsequently intersects with four state routes: the southern end of SR 15 (the extension of I-15), SR 75 and the Coronado Bridge, the western end of SR 94, and SR 163.
+I-5 subsequently intersects with four state routes: the southern end of SR 15, which continues the I-15 corridor, SR 75 and the Coronado Bridge, the western end of SR 94, and SR 163.
 In addition to serving downtown San Diego, I-5 also provides access to Balboa Park from the Pershing Drive exit.
 The portion of I-5 from the Mexican border to SR 94 at downtown San Diego is named the John J. Montgomery Freeway in honor of John J. Montgomery, a pioneer aviator who flew a glider from a location near Chula Vista in 1884.

 I-5 continues northwest from downtown as the San Diego Freeway until it reaches its junction with I-8, then turns slightly to the north while passing SeaWorld and Mission Bay.
 Thereafter, I-5 intersects the western end of SR 52 near La Jolla before entering University City.
 At Nobel Drive, the San Diego LDS Temple towers over I-5.
 Shortly afterward, I‑5 passes through the UC San Diego campus and intersects the northern terminus of I-805 before continuing north and intersecting the western end of SR 56.
 At this interchange, there is a local bypass that provides the only access to Carmel Mountain Road from both directions and provides the only direct access to SR 56 going northbound.

 North of the San Diego city limits, I-5 enters the city limits of Solana Beach, and then three incorporated cities to the north: Encinitas, Carlsbad and Oceanside.
 In Oceanside, I-5 intersects the SR 78 freeway and the SR 76 expressway and continues through Camp Pendleton.
 It then follows the Pacific Ocean coastline for the next 18 mi.
 Toward the northern end of its routing through Camp Pendleton, I-5 passes through San Onofre State Beach and near the San Onofre Nuclear Generating Station.
 I-5 enters Orange County at the Cristianitos Road exit.